 Do your work plans solely include bar, cafe, waiter/waitressing, retail or office work?

-Then our standard policies including the Traveller and Traveller Plus policies would be suitable, as these are primarily aimed at leisure travellers, but they can cover the kinds of low-risk occupations specified above.
+Then our standard policies including the Walkabout and Walkabout Plus policies would be suitable, as these are primarily aimed at leisure travellers, but they can cover the kinds of low-risk occupations specified above.
 If you are initially planning to do either bar, cafe, waiter/waitressing, retail or office work, but there is the potential to find work in another area, then you may still choose the Working Holiday policy, which offers greater flexibility at the outset.
-Also, the maximum duration which can be offered under the Traveller policy, is 18 months, for the Traveller Plus and the Working Holiday policy, it is 2 years.
+Also, the maximum duration which can be offered under the Walkabout policy, is 18 months, for the Walkabout Plus and the Working Holiday policy, it is 2 years.

 Are your work plans anything other than the above?

 If you plan to do any form of work outside of the above, then you will need to look at our Working Holiday policy and see if the job that you plan to do is listed under any of the 4 Work Packs.
 If the job that you plan to do,isn’t listed, then get in touch to ask us if we can cover your job role.
 The Working Holiday policy can be taken out for up to 2 years away from the UK, and 2 return trips back to the UK (for up to 21 days each time) are included as standard - you can also opt to upgrade your policy to include up to 4 return trips of up to 21 days at a time.

 There are a few forms of work that we can't cover under any of our policies.
 These are:

 • Working at heights above two storeys

 • Lifting weight in excess of 25kgs